Yamboy1/deno-structured-logging/README.md

 ```ts
 logger.info("Hello {name}, this is another {variable}", "First", 2);
 ```
 where `"First"` and `2` are substituted into `{name}` and `{variable}` respectively.
-With the default console sink, the names don't really matter however they help readability of the format and with more complex sinks, for example a JSON sink, they could be used as property names.
+With the default console sink, the names don't really matter however they help readability of the format and with more complex formats, for example a JSON format, they could be used as property names.

 ## Available sinks